 After the Norec Partner training, you should:

-Board and lodging is covered by Norec, while travel costs are part of the CA grant.
+Room and board are covered by Norec, while travel costs are part of the CA grant.

 Norec’s digital course platform offers tutorials to help partners write applications and report on projects funded by Norec, as well as digital resources for the Intro Seminar.